-Certificate No. 60-0708-1-00-1-0 Promotional privileges for Generate electricity from solar rooftop 2.
-The significant privileges are 2.1 Exemption of corporate income tax on net profit from promotional operation which does From 24 December 2019 not exceed 100 percent of investment, excluding land and working capital for a period of 8 until 23 December 2027 years from the date the promoted operations commenced generating revenues.
+Certificate No. 60-0708-1-00-1-0 1.
+Promotional privileges for Generate electricity from solar rooftop 2.
+The significant privileges are 2.1 Exemption of corporate income tax on net profit from promotional operation From 24 December which does not exceed 100 percent of investment, excluding land and working 2019 until 23 capital for a period of 8 years from the date the promoted operations commenced December 2027 generating revenues.
 In case that the Company has loss during the exemption of corporate income tax on net income, it can carry forward loss from operations to offset against income after exemption period, for a period of 5 years commencing as from the expiration of exemption period.
-2.2 Dividend paid from those investment promoted operations which are exempted from Granted corporate income tax are in turn exempted from inclusion in the determination of income tax.
-2.3 Exemption from import duty on imported machinery as approved by the Board, which must Granted be imported within 27 December 2019.
+2.2 Dividend paid from those investment promoted operations which are exempted Granted from corporate income tax are in turn exempted from inclusion in the determination of income tax.
+2.3 Exemption from import duty on imported machinery as approved by the Board, Granted which must be imported within 27 December 2019.
 3. Date of first earning operating income 24 December 2019